RiceL123/ricelang-playground/frontend/app/language-definition/def.md

 \textbf{BOOLEANLITERAL}\rightarrow \textbf{true} ~|~ \textbf{false}
 $$

-Although technically `boolean` only needs 1 bit, they will typically type up 1 byte.
+Although technically `boolean` only needs 1 bit, they will typically use a whole byte.
 They can be operated on by
 - `!`, `!=`, `==`, `&&`, `||` to produce `boolean` values

 When `&&` or `||` are used, they are evaluated left to right and will try to [short-circuit](https://wikipedia.org/wiki/Short-circuit_evaluation).